CONSTITUTION and BYLAWS

 1. Keep an accurate record of all contributions made by individuals and of other monies received in the official book provided for that purpose by the congregation;

-5. Serve as a member of the Stewardship and Finance Committees.
+4. Serve as a member of the Stewardship committee and organize counters.

 An Evangelism Committee, a Parish Education Committee, a Stewardship Committee, a Youth Committee, and a Social Ministry Committee shall be chosen by each committee director with the approval of the Church Council.